axieinfinity/ronin-documentation/docs/basics/nodes.md

 ---
-description: Types of nodes on Ronin.
+description: Learn about the different types of nodes you can run.
-title: Introduction to nodes
+title: Nodes
 ---

-# Introduction to nodes
+## Overview

 There are two types of nodes on Ronin: